ls1intum/thesis-template-typst/README.md

 Nix and Docker users, please refer to the official installation guide for detailed instructions.

 ## Usage
+### Set thesis metadata
+Fill in your thesis details in the `common/metadata.typ` file:
+* Degree (Bachelor or Master)
+* Your study program
+* English and German title
+* Advisor and supervisor
+* Your name (without e-mail address or matriculation number)
+* The start and submission date

+### Build PDFs locally
 Once you have installed Typst, you can use it like this:
 ```sh
 # Creates `thesis.pdf` in working directory.